Swedish Meatballs + Spaghetti Sauce with Meatballs

 Ingredients

-1. Brown chopped onion in hot fat.
-Add tomatoes, tomato paste, water, bay leaf, salt, pepper, and sugar.
+1. Sauce: Brown onion in fat.
+Add tomatoes, paste, water, and spices.
 Simmer slowly for 1 hour.

 FAQ